Samo se ljubit' isplati: Music video

 On 9 November, the singer announced through a post on her official Instagram channel that the music video for "Samo se ljubit' isplati" would be released on 11 November.
 On 11 November, the accompanying video for the song premiered on the singer's official YouTube channel.
 The music video was directed by Luka Sepčić from the SESTRICE production company.
 Ana Badurina served as the video's producer.
 Rozga's love interest in the video is played by Croatian actor Matko Knešaurek.

 The clip for the song demonstrates highlights of the singer's life as she is portrayed as a child, a young girl and a mature woman.
 The video opens with a young girl standing on a bed, singing on a hair comb.
 Scenes showing a young pair of parents cooking and dancing together in the kitchen while their young daughter is observing them are shown next.
 The child grows up to become a young girl who is quickly joined by a red-haired boyfriend; together they are seen dancing in front of neighborhood houses.
 Interspersed in the video are scenes of current Rozga, being in the places of the young characters, reminiscing of her childhood and adolescence.
 She is dressed in a light brown coat lip-syncing the lyrics of the song.
 In-between, the video shows a man appearing in the neighborhood, asking people around, looking for Rozga.
 The clip ends with Rozga and the man meeting in front of her house; he approaches her and starts caressing her hair.

 The music video was praised by a writer from CroModa who felt that it "exudes warmth".
 Additionally, the initial reaction from the singer's audience was predominantly positive.

 Live performances

 On 20 November 2022, Jelena Rozga appeared at the final evening of the Croatian talent show Zvijezde Pjevaju where she performed "Samo se ljubit' isplati" live for the first time.
-The song was included on the set list of the singer's regional Minut Srca Mog Tour (2022-23), where it was performed at the end of the concert together with "Minut' srca tvog".
+The song was included on the set list of the singer's regional Minut Srca Mog Tour (2022–23), where it was performed at the end of the concert together with "Minut' srca tvog".
+In January 2023, Rozga appeared at the awards show Cesarica where she performed "Samo se ljubit' isplati" live.